flyingcircusio/doc/src/infrastructure/networking/networking.md

 **FE** - Frontend, for providing actual service traffic.
 This VLAN connects to machines that provide customers' applications to the public.
 This network is switched to the virtual machines and leverages completely public traffic.
-The DC firewalls to not filter this.
+The DC firewalls do not filter this.
 Customer applications are free to use any ports they like but must be careful opening them.
 VMs can filter this network locally.
 All VMs receive a NIC on this VLAN but not necessarily IPv4 addresses if they do not provide public traffic.
 DNS example: *vm00.fe.rzob.gocept.net*.